lyndon025/playtested/src/content/article/2023-11-16-second-closed-beta-test-is-live-now--cbt-impressions---tarisland.md

 ---
-title: "Second Closed Beta Test is live now! | CBT Impressions - Tarisland"
+author: lyndonguitar
+category: Review
-description: "Tarisland embarks on a journey to capture the magic of classic MMOs while introducing its own twists. it currently has an on-going second closed beta test that runs from November 16 and will last for at least two weeks."
+description: Tarisland embarks on a journey to capture the magic of classic MMOs while introducing its own twists. it currently has an on-going second closed beta test that runs from November 16 and will last for at least two weeks.
+featured: false
 pubDate: 2023-11-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tarisland"]
+tags:
-featured: false
+- taptap
+- tarisland
-thumb: ""
+thumb: ''
+title: Second Closed Beta Test is live now! | CBT Impressions - Tarisland
 ---

 Tarisland embarks on a journey to capture the magic of classic MMOs while introducing its own twists. it currently has an on-going second closed beta test that runs from November 16 and will last for at least two weeks.